Azure/reddog-aks-workshop/docs/cheatsheets/cluster-creation-cheatsheet.md

 * Our cluster creation command will specify a target Vnet/Subnet
 * We'll choose [kubenet](https://docs.microsoft.com/en-us/azure/aks/configure-kubenet) as the network plugin, as it requires the list IP space
+* Configure the cluster egress model:
-* We're behind an egress firewall, and need to egress via the route table, so we'll set the 'OutboundType' to use 'UserDefinedRouting'
+  * **If you followed the egress lockdown path**, set the 'OutboundType' to use 'UserDefinedRouting'
+  * **If you didn't follow the egress lockdown path**, set the 'OutboundType' to use 'LoadBalancer', or don't set it at all as this is the default value
 * We'll set the following address ranges (CIDRs)
     * Pod CIDR: 10.244.0.0/24
     * Service CIDR: 10.245.0.0/24